 4. Learn to Pan Like a Pro

 Panning is a cool technique that keeps your subject in focus but the background is blurred, which creates a sense of action (see the image above).
 The key is to use Shutter Priority and a slow shutter speed of around 1/30 or 1/15.
 You might need to bump it to 1/60 or 1/125.
 Generally, the faster the action the faster the shutter speed you will need.
-The basic idea is to start with your camera pointed to the left and you follow your subject as he/she moves toward right and snap the shot about midpoint.
+The basic idea is to start with your camera pointed to the left and you follow your subject as he/she moves toward the right and snap the shot about the midpoint.
 Keep the camera moving as you take the picture.
 Make a smooth movement as you sweep, keeping the camera steady.

-A colorful background will make a cool looking blur.
+A colorful background will make a cool-looking blur.
 It’s a somewhat difficult technique to get right, but keep practicing.
 Once you have it mastered your friends will be impressed with your amazing shots.

 5. Pay Attention to the Background

 One of the most difficult things to gauge when taking sports photographs is the background.
 You don’t have much choice, really.
 When the play happens, whatever is there is there.
 But at the same time, you can try to be aware of what is happening in the background.
-Watch out for scenes that are too busy, or if the field is right next to the parking lot, so that the background content doesn’t take away from the real action.
+Watch out for scenes that are too busy, or if the field is right next to the parking lot so that the background content doesn’t take away from the real action.
 Get closer or use your zoom.
 Typically, look for backgrounds that complement or highlight the foreground.
 This is another reason why you want to be prepared when you’re photographing your children’s sports activities.

 6. Take Lots of Photos

 The good thing about digital is you can always erase the bad shots.
 Shoot as many photos as possible and then pick out the best ones.
 Don’t be afraid of your camera or your photo-taking skills.
 You will only learn by experimenting with different angles and different focuses.
-Get into the thick-of-it and move as close to the action as you’re permitted.
+Get into the thick of it and move as close to the action as you’re permitted.